 Twin-share en suite accommodation in comfortable lodges and hotels

 Services of local guides

 An award-winning photographer and author, with a background in zoology, Nick has forged a career by combining these skills with leading tours and lecturing.

 Nick has written and photographed several critically acclaimed books, including: ‘100 Animals to See Before They Die’, ‘Mammals of Madagascar: A Complete Guide’, ‘Wild Borneo’, and ‘Chameleons’.
 He is a regular contributor to international magazines such as National Geographic, BBC Wildlife, Africa Geographic and Geographical.

 Nick has twice been a winner in the BBC Wildlife Photographer of the Year Competition.
 In 2000, he won the prestigious Gerald Durrell Award for Endangered Wildlife.
 His photographs appear widely in books, calendars and other publications worldwide.
 He is a Special Lecturer on the MSc course in the Wildlife Photography and Imaging at Nottingham University, where he studied.

 This ecological paradise is the world’s largest wetland, with 124 mammals (including the world’s largest jaguars), 177 reptiles, 1,100 species of butterfly, and a myriad of birds, brightly coloured flowers, and shoals of fish.
 There are significant differences between the north and south; we recommend visiting both.

-Where: Mato Grosso do Sul
+Where: Mato Grosso & Mato Grosso do Sul states

 Ideal for viewing: capybara, giant anteater, giant river otter, jaguar, spectacled caiman